RakhithJK/dotnet-vscode-csharp-wiki/Enabling-C#-debugger-logging.md

 3. Navigate to 'Extensions->C#->Debugger' using the settings tree
 4. Enable the required setting.
 The most commonly used logging setting is 'Protocol Messages'.

+When this is enabled, logging will be sent to the VS Code Debug Console where you can copy/paste the relevant sections.

 ## Using launch.json
 If you have VS Code configured using a launch.json file with `"type": "coreclr"` or `"type": "clr"`, then you can configure logging using launch configuration properties.
 Here is an example of the new sections to add to launch.json: